 This page contains resources, information and links for schools.
 Educators, allergists, and training professionals have all worked in the development of these resources to make them as informative and user-friendly as possible.

-We thank you for taking the time to learn and make use of our resources, and we hope that you will involve all students in making school a safe and inclusive place for students with food allergies.
-It takes a village – or a school community – to make it happen.
+We thank you for taking the time to learn and make use of our resources, and we hope that you will involve all students in making school a safe and inclusive place for students with food allergy.

 Your school should develop an allergy management policy that works to ensure student safety.
 The following strategies should be considered as a part of the school’s overall allergy management policy: